 With the experience gained after living in Japan for 2 and a half years and having visited much of the country, I have decided to create this travel guide that includes the best of Japan in 3 weeks.
 The Land of the Rising Sun has always aroused interest and curiosity around the world.
 Its ancient culture, delicious cuisine, advanced technology, blend of old and new, and the courtesy of its people.

-Whether you’re considering going to Japan to celebrate your honeymoon, traveling in a group, or being tempted by the idea of backpacking on your own in this unique country, in this 3-week travel guide to Japan, you’ll find everything you need to visit and enjoy the essentials like Osaka, Kyoto, and Tokyo, as well as some lesser-known gems like Nagasaki, Kurashiki, Kusatsu Onsen, Noboribetsu, or Ishigaki.
+Whether you’re considering going to Japan to celebrate your honeymoon, traveling in a group, or being tempted by the idea of backpacking on your own in this unique country, in this 3-week Japan travel guide, you’ll find everything you need to visit and enjoy the essentials like Osaka, Kyoto, and Tokyo, as well as some lesser-known gems like Nagasaki, Kurashiki, Kusatsu Onsen, Noboribetsu, or Ishigaki.

 Japan is composed of 5 main islands.
 From south to north: Okinawa, Kyushu, Shikoku, Honshu, and Hokkaido.
-In this 3-week itinerary through Japan, I suggest starting with Kyushu and reaching Honshu.
+In this 3-week Japan itinerary, I suggest starting with Kyushu and reaching Honshu.
 Once in Tokyo, you can choose to visit its surroundings, travel to Okinawa, or to Hokkaido.
 This will depend on the time of the year you travel to Japan and how much time you want to spend in tropical islands, cities, or in some of the best snow in the world.

 - In Japan, they drive on the left side of the road.